Welcome to today's edition of the Rush 24-7 podcast.

 And something remarkable happened a short time into Cruz's speech that did not happen during either Trump's or Kasich's speech.

-And I watched this on the Fox News channel, and the timing of this had happened To coincide with the Kelly file, the TV show hosted by Megan Kelly.
+And the timing of this, it happened to coincide with the Kelly file, the TV show hosted by Megan Kelly.

-Just had a bunch of people in there from New York, a bunch of New Yorkers.
+She just had a bunch of people in there from New York, a bunch of New Yorkers.

 And there was a break between every candidate's speech.

-Trump got up and spoke, and then there was a little time downtime before Kasich came up, and during that downtime, they go back to Megan Kelly's show and she would discuss what they had just seen or what they thought of it with the focus group.
+And during that downtime, they go back to Megan Kelly's show and she would discuss what they had just seen or what they thought of it with the focus group.

-And the focus group was was uh diverse.
+And the focus group was diverse.

-It had supporters of all three candidates in there, and it was feisty, it was kind of a hoot watching these New Yorkers go after each other.
+It was kind of a hoot watching these New Yorkers go after each other.

-Uh Cruz fans, Kasich fans, there were some Kasich fans in there, and of course, people for the Trumpster.
+There were some Kasich fans in there, and of course, people for the Trumpster.

 But something happened when Cruz got up there.

-Now I I uh by the time Cruz started making his remarks, I had my iPad Pro out, and I was multitasking.
+Now, by the time Cruz started making his remarks, I had my iPad Pro out, and I was multitasking.

 I was doing some other things while listening.

-He went a little long, I think it probably had all of it on.
+I think it probably had all of it on.

 And I had my iPad Pro out.

-The first I don't know how many minutes, maybe three minutes.
+The first, I don't know how many minutes, maybe three minutes.

-I I frankly I'll I'll be honest with you.
+Frankly, I'll be honest with you.

-I I tuned out a little bit because Cruz was doing his stump speech.
+I tuned out a little bit because Cruz was doing his stump speech.

-So I thought maybe my iPad, maybe something happened on the iPad because it was striking.
+So I thought, maybe my iPad, maybe something happened on the iPad because it was striking.

 I mean, literally in a split second.

-And my hearing is such I am all sound is noise to me.
+And my hearing is such, I am all sound is noise to me.

-It's it's uh it's all irritating, folks.
+It's all irritating, folks.

-It's not to people who can hear normally the speech is not noise.
+It's not, to people who can hear normally, the speech is not noise.

-To me, it's all noise because it's all bionic, it all sounds artificial to me.
+To me, it's all noise because it's all bionic.

 I don't hear anything the way anybody else hears it.